net1957/ProxyCheck/README.md

 ````

 Connect to your application with your URL (default to http://localhost:3000) and you have three input fields:
-* Script or script URL: you can put the source of your script or the URL of the script (the same as in your navigator).
+* Script or script URL: you can select a proxy, put the source of your script or the URL of the script (the same as in your navigator).
 The server that host ProxyCheck must have access to the URL.
 * Client IPv4: the IP of your client.
 Default to the IP seen by the server.
 * URL(s): you can add one or many URL to check, one per line.